yasinhoca/python_interview_questions/README.md

 15 Python interview questions and answers.
 2022 interview questions

-1.Check if list contains integer x2.Get missing number in [1..100] 3.Find dublicate number in integer list
+1.Check if list contains integer x

+2.Get missing number in [1..100]

+3.Find dublicate number in integer list

 4.Compute the intersection of two lists

 5.Check if two strings are anagrams
 6.Find max and min in unsorted list
 7.Remove all duplicates from list